godotengine/godot-docs/tutorials/optimization/general_optimization.rst

 performance - to identify where bottlenecks are, and to measure the success of our attempts to speed them up.

-There are several methods of measuring performance, including :
+There are several methods of measuring performance, including:

 * Putting a start / stop timer around code of interest
 * Using the Godot profiler
 * Using external third party profilers